Etienne leads No. 4 Clemson past Wake Forest, 63-3

 Clemson: It's been a while since the Tigers ran wild like this.
 Not since James Davis (143 yards), C.J.
 Spiller (127) and Demerick Chancellor (113) against Louisiana Tech 12 years ago had three Clemson players cracked the 100-yard mark.
 They entered with three 60-yard plays on the season — then doubled that total against Wake Forest.
 Not surprisingly, they were never in danger of another scare like Syracuse gave them last week .

-Wake Forest: Big plays were once again a big problem, with the Demon Deacons - who had allowed 11 touchdowns of 20 or more yards in the first five games before giving up six more against Clemson.
-They fell to 0-3 against power-conference opponents, and for the second time in 15 days gave up 56 points against a top-10 team at home.
+Wake Forest: Big plays were once again a big problem, with the Demon Deacons — who had allowed 11 touchdowns of 20 or more yards in the first five games before giving up six more against Clemson.
+They fell to 0-3 against power-conference opponents, and for the second time in 15 days gave up more than half a hundred points against a top-10 team at home.
 No. 8 Notre Dame routed the Deacons 56-27 on Sept.
 22.

+"Well, that was just a good, old-fashioned butt-whipping," coach Dave Clawson said.

 UP NEXT